You're ready for this quickstart if you've got the following:

 Now that you've cloned the repo for your sample app, the next step is to configure your environment variables with

-You can copy your API Keys from your Dashboard homepage.
+You can copy your API credentials from your dashboard homepage.

 Set these all as environment variables according to your operating system.

 The fastest way to start testing your FreeClimb application is to temporarily make your local server publicly accessible through a tunneling service.
-We'll use Ngrok to do this.
-Start by downloading Ngrok.
-Unzip the file to install, then open your terminal and navigate to the directory where you've unzipped Ngrok.
-Use the following command to start a HTTP tunnel on port 3000.
+We'll use ngrok to do this.
+Start by downloading ngrok.
+Unzip the file to install, then open your terminal and navigate to the directory where you've unzipped ngrok.
+Use the following command to start a HTTP tunnel on port 0080.

 The Forwarding URLs point to your local server.
 Save the URLs and go on to the next step.